technoobs/appointment-techtest/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

-## Development server
+## Run project

+1. Download or Clone this project.
+2. Under the project directory, run `npm install` to install all dependencies.
-Run `ng serve` for a dev server.
+3. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Additional Information